eHoward1996/BlackBucks/README.md

     > `pipenv install`

+## Configuring the Project

+1. Navigate to the project folder, For example
+    > `\home\user\Project\BlackBucks`

+2. The user configuration file is located in the `\config\user.yaml` folder

+3. The public_key_file and private_key_file variables should be set to the absolute file path of your public and private key files.
+For example:
+    > `\home\user\Project\BlackBucks\YourPrivateKey.pem`

 ## Running the project

-> To run the project, navigate to the project folder.
+1. To run the project, navigate to the project folder.
 For example,
->
     > `\home\user\Project\BlackBucks`

->
-> and open a terminal window.
-In the terminal, run the following command
+2. Open a terminal window.

+3. In the terminal, run the following command
->
-> `python BlockChain.py -p <port_number>`
+    > `python BlockChain.py <ip_address>`
->
-> This will start the program on port number <port_number>
+    > This will start the program on the given IP Address

----
-> Open your browser of choice, and navigate to
+4. Open your browser of choice, and navigate to the address (<ip_address>:5000).

-> your localhost address (localhost:5000).
-> From here you should be greeted to a login page and
+> From here you should be greeted to a main page and
-> should be able to enter credentials and use the wallet.
+> should be able to send and recieve BlackBucks as well
+> as add new nodes and view the full BlockChain.